featherbear/UNSW-COMP4336/blog/content/post/project/report.md

 |:---:|:---:|
 |![](set_removal/kalman_no3_linear.png)|![](set_removal/kalman_no3_logarithmic.png)|

-### Fitting
+### Data Fitting

 The **log distance path loss model** describes the power loss (in decibels) of a signal as a result of distance separation.
 It is defined as the following

 $$ PL(d) = PL({d_0}) + 10 \times n \times log_{10}(\frac{d}{d_0}) + \chi $$
 $$ for\ d_0 \le d $$